Root Galaxy Note N7000 on stock Android 4.1.2 Jelly Bean XXLT6 firmware

 - Repeat all the steps from the root procedure.

-That’s all; you’ve successfully learned how to root Samsung Galaxy Note N7000 on stock Android 4.1.2 Jelly Bean firmware.
-Now you can install all desired custom ROM’s available for Note device.
+That’s all; you’ve successfully learnt how to root Samsung Galaxy Note N7000 on stock Android 4.1.2 Jelly Bean firmware.